AnnaPerelman/Statistics_for_genomics/2016/Lab3/README.md

 	head -n 8 SRR518875.fastq
 	wc -l SRR518875.fastq # Number of reads x 4

 For this lab we will work only with a subset of the data (first 1000 reads):

 	head -n 4000 SRR518875.fastq > example.fastq

 ### Alignment using bowtie

-We need the Yeast genome index files from the Bowtie website:
+We need the yeast genome index files from the Bowtie website:

 	cd ~
 	mkdir bowtie_indexes